|A Guide To The 23rd European Union Film Festival—Week Two

-A look at some of the titles appearing at the fourth and final week of the 22nd European Union Film Festival, playing this week at Chicago’s Gene Siskel Film Center.
+A look at some of the titles appearing at the second week of the 23rd European Union Film Festival, playing this week at Chicago’s Gene Siskel Film Center

-Now in its 22nd year, the Chicago European Film Festival returns to the Gene Siskel Film Center for a month-long program consisting of 60 local premieres of films from each one of the 28 EU nations.
-Running March 8 through April 4, the festival, the largest dedicated solely to presenting films from the European Union, many of which may never screen in these parts again and which cover a wide variety of genres and subjects.
-Over the next four weeks, I will be offering up a weekly highlight reel of some of the more notable titles on display that I have had a chance to preview.
-For a full schedule of titles and times as well as ticket availability, go to the Siskel Center website at www.siskelfilmcenter.org or call them at (312) 846-2800 or visit the theater box office, located at 164 North State Street.
-If you somehow cannot find at least one title among those being screened that attracts your interest, it is almost certainly your problem.
+Now in its 23rd year, Chicago's European Union Film Festival returns to the Gene Siskel Film Center for a month-long program consisting of local premieres of films from each one of the 28 nations of the EU (including a final go-around for the United Kingdom).
+Running from March 6 through April 2, the festival, the largest dedicated solely to presenting films from the European Union, many of which may never screen in these parts again and covering any number of genres and subjects.
+Over the next four weeks, I will be offering up a weekly highlight reel of some of the more intriguing titles on display--some of which I have seen and some of which just sound tantalizing.
+For a full schedule of titles and screening times, go to the Siskel Center website at www.siskelfilmcenter.org or call them at (312) 846-2800 or visit the theater box office, located at 164 North State Street.